ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

 ```

 The `-r / --required` flag asks this script to install any required dependencies that would normally be needed if you ran this script to perform a system-wide software installation.
-It will not, however, update the kernel as would normally be done for a system-wide software installation.
+It will not, however, update the kernel or other system-wide software as would normally be done for a system-wide software installation.

 #### Installing or Building ROCm and ROCm Utilities Locally
 The following scripts will build ROCm and the user-land tools and utilities used in ROCm.